-If you’re expecting a tax refund from the IRS but are currently managing tax debt and need money now, you may be able to get a tax refund loan.
-A tax refund loan is a short-term loan that you can repay from your refund.
-You’ll usually get money within a day.
-Tax preparation services usually offer the loan, but they may charge tax preparation costs, fees, and interest charges, which may add up to be quite expensive.
+If you’re expecting a tax refund from the IRS but need money instantly, you may be able to get a tax refund anticipation loan (RAL).
+A tax refund anticipation loan is a short-term loan that you can repay from your IRS refund.
+You’ll usually get the money within a day, making the instant funds attractive so consumers facing financial difficulties.

 What Is a Tax Refund Loan?